spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-alertmanager-receiver.md

 ansible-playbook -i inventory/hosts setup.yml --tags=setup-all,ensure-matrix-users-created,start
 ```

+**Notes**:

+- The `ensure-matrix-users-created` playbook tag makes the playbook automatically create the bot's user account.

-The shortcut commands with `just` program are also available: `just install-all` or `just setup-all`.
+- The shortcut commands with `just` program are also available: `just install-all` or `just setup-all`

   `just install-all` is useful for maintaining your setup quickly when its components remain unchanged.
 If you adjust your `vars.yml` to remove other components, you'd need to run `just setup-all`, or these components will still remain installed.
 For more information about `just` shortcuts, take a look at this page: [Running `just` commands](just.md)

 Then, you can proceed to [Usage](#usage).